-Foremost Group was founded in 1964, and Dr. Chao remains Honorary Chairman to this day (with Angela A. Chao, his daughter, as C.E.O. and Chairman).
+Foremost Group was founded in 1964, and Dr. Chao remains Honorary Chairman to this day (with Angela A. Chao, his daughter, as C.E.O. and Chair).
 Today, Foremost Group, headquartered in New York City, is an established, highly respected American organization which enjoys a sterling reputation worldwide for reliability, professionalism and high ethical standards.

 In May 2004, Dr. Chao became one of the select few to be inducted into the International Maritime Hall of Fame at the United Nations.

 Dr. Chao has led the global shipping industry in incorporating environmentally friendly designs and technology in his company’s fleet of new ships which are some of the world’s largest environmentally sensitive bulk carriers.

 Active philanthropists and volunteers throughout their lives, Dr. Chao and his wife, the late Mrs. Ruth Mu-Lan Chu Chao, through their Shanghai Mulan Education Foundation and other charitable contributions, have awarded thousands of scholarships to students in the United States and China.

 A strong and dedicated champion of higher education, he has served as an advisor, adjunct professor, and member of the St. John’s University Board of Trustees for decades.